A Comprehensive Survey on Relation Extraction: Recent Advances and New Frontiers: Deep Learning Techniques for Relation Extraction

 \subsubsection{\textbf{Character-level Embeddings}}

-In order to capture the sub-word level information, \textbf{character-level embeddings} \cite{nayak2020effective} are introduced to encode the fine-grained information such as n-gram, prefix, and suffix features.
-The previous paper explores methods \cite{ zhang2006composite, zhou2005exploring, zeng2015distant} to consider both internal and external contexts.
-The sentence is partitioned into three segments based on the two entities of interest, with the internal context encompassing characters within these entities and the external context encompassing characters surrounding them.
-Such character-level representation can provide various fine-grand information \cite{nayak2020effective}, enabling the model to infer representations for unseen works.
-The advantage of sharing information on such morpheme-level regularities is that it can be naturally used to handle out-of-vocabulary.
+To capture the sub-word level information, \textbf{character-level embeddings} \cite{nayak2020effective} are introduced to encode fine-grained information such as n-gram, prefix, and suffix features.
+Previous methods \cite{ zhang2006composite, zhou2005exploring, zeng2015distant} explore the utilization of both internal and external contexts.
+In these studies, the sentence is partitioned into three segments based on the two entities of interest: the internal context encompassing characters within these entities, and the external context encompassing characters surrounding them.
+Additionally, PLMs like BERT~\cite{devlin2018bert} inherently take subwords into account, further enriching the character-level representation and enabling the model to infer representations for unseen words.
+This characteristic is advantageous for handling out-of-vocabulary scenarios.